Three Wisconsin Locations to Serve You

 WVRC Represents the Leading Edge of Research and Technology in Small Animal Surgery

-Under the direction of Jeffrey Meinen, DVM, DACVS, Connie Hurley, DVM, DACVS-SA and Travis Reed, DVM, MPH, DACVS-SA offer experienced, specialized surgical care employing state-of-the-art surgical equipment to treat various soft tissue, orthopedic and neurological diseases, with an emphasis on canine hip dysplasia and cranial cruciate injuries.
-Assisting our surgery team is our board-certified Veterinary Anesthesiologist, Jonathan Congdon, DVM, MS, DACVAA.
-Dr. Congdon tailors each anesthetic protocol to each patient, ensuring their safety and comfort.
+Under the direction of Jeffrey Meinen, DVM, DACVS, our surgeons Connie Hurley, DVM, DACVS-SA, Travis Reed, DVM, MPH, DACVS-SA and Javier Gallegos, DVM offer experienced, specialized surgical care employing state-of-the-art surgical equipment to treat various soft tissue, orthopedic and neurological diseases, with an emphasis on canine hip dysplasia and cranial cruciate injuries.
+Assisting our surgery team is our anesthesia team who tailors each anesthetic protocol to the individual patient, ensuring their safety and comfort.

 Arthroscopy is a minimally invasive diagnostic and treatment procedure used for joint disease.
 This procedure uses a small, rigid, lighted optic tube (arthroscope), which is inserted into the joint through a small incision.
 Images of the inside of the joint are then viewed on a television monitor.

 There are many advantages to arthroscopy-assisted surgeries including improved visualization of the joint structures, minimally invasive technique and shortened procedure times compared to conventional surgery.
 Our surgeons use arthroscopy in the diagnosis and treatment of numerous joint abnormalities.